chrisbrejon/OpenDRT-OCIO-Config/README.md

 # OpenDRT-OCIO-Config
 Based on Jed Smith's repo https://github.com/jedypod/open-display-transform/ I wanted to create a minimal OCIO config of openDRT 0.3.5 for full CG projects.

-This is state-of-the-art / cutting-edge Color Management but in its most minimalistic and simple form.
+This is state-of-the-art Color Management in its most minimalistic and simple form.

 I don't think you can do a config more "plug and play play" than this one:
 - Inputs (textures) are in "linear"